 The Workforce Dilemma

-For the last few decades, both the public and private sectors have gradually weakened support structures that have strengthened the American workforce for generations.
+Both our public and private sectors have been gradually weakening support structures that have strengthened the American workforce for generations.
 Two experts connect the dots on this new dilemma, and look for solutions.
-One is Kristin Sharp, guest editor of our series on “Craftsmanship and The Future of Work,” and a specialist on technology and work at New America.

 By KRISTIN SHARP and MOLLY KINDER